What is the current status of plans to replace the Mews?

 How will this facility impact the soccer field?

 The new location for the facility is at the current soccer field.
 To mitigate this impact on the community, the soccer fields at Ayre Athletic Grounds (23 Adams Avenue) would be expanded and improved to include a new field that will replace this one.

 Will the entrance to Mundy Pond Park off Blackler Avenue be improved?

-Yes, should this site be selected, the entrance to Mundy Pond Park would be redesigned for safer traffic flow.
+Yes, the entrance to Mundy Pond Park would be redesigned for safer traffic flow.

 Will trail users be displaced as a result of this new building?

 No – trail users would not be displaced.
 The trail surrounding Mundy Pond would remain intact both during and after the construction of a new facility.

 At this new proposed site, will there be enough space for parking once construction is completed?